 Nearly half of all hunters conduct a portion of their hunting activity on public lands.
-However, numerous reports verify that access to Federal land is problematic in a number of areas.
-In fact, a 2004 report to the House Appropriations Committee concluded that more than 35 million acres of Bureau of Land Management (BLM) and U.S. Forest Service (USFS) land have inadequate access.
+In western states that feature millions of acres of public land managed by agencies such as the Bureau of Land Management (BLM), U.S. Forest Service (USFS) and U.S. Fish and Wildlife Service (FWS), hunters’ dependence on public land is even higher with more than 70% spending the majority of their hunting days on public ground in all western states except California.
+However, numerous reports suggest that access to Federal land is problematic in a number of areas.
+In fact, a 2004 report to the House Appropriations Committee concluded that more than 35 million acres of BLM and USFS land have inadequate access.
 Lack of access to hunting lands is cited as a primary reason that hunters stop participating in this traditional sport.

 For over a decade, CSF has been at the forefront of documenting the issue of inaccessibility to significant portions of federal public lands.
 As a result, CSF began the Making Public Lands Public initiative with the support and cooperation of allies in the American Wildlife Conservation Partners (AWCP), a group of 50 non-governmental organizations representing millions of hunter-conservationists.
 AWCP requested that an access category be created within the Land and Water Conservation Fund (LWCF) to be used by the USFS, BLM, USFWS, and the National Park Service (NPS) to open or improve access to existing federal lands for hunting, angling and other recreational activities.